7-minute read

 7. Evolving approaches to communication

+The evolving workforce requires increased transparency, greater attention to relevance, and clearer ties to the company’s values and mission.
 I like the advice Gartner shared in a recent report: focus communication on “talking,” not “telling.”

-In 2021, the “Great Resignation” reflected a fundamental shift in employee priorities.
+The “Great Resignation” reflected a fundamental shift in employee priorities.
 During the pandemic, many people took stock of their lives and came to the conclusion that they needed to work for companies that fit their values and their passions.
 As a result, thousands of employees pursued opportunities elsewhere as soon as the economy began to recover, leading to significant personnel disruptions.

 Change managers are starting to deliver more transparent, meaningful communications that tap into emotional experiences.
 This pivot in approach incorporates practices such as being honest about changes and processes—particularly the why behind the what—as well as admitting uncertainty and owning up to failures.
 The employee of 2022 has little patience with fluff and platitudes, being far more likely to respect a message along the lines of “this is what we’re trying, and we’ll see how it goes.”